koykov/decoder/readme.md

 }
 ```

-The both examples are equal, but the second is more compact.
+Both examples are equal, but the second is more compact.

 #### Lazy breaks